 Position fours are also often tasked to be wave clearers, which means quickly nuking creep waves to push out or defend lanes.
 Heroes like Lina and Rubick fulfill these obligations superbly and often benefit from acquiring gold and items.

 When soft supports transition later into the game, they have the potential to become some of the game’s most fearsome crowd controllers.
 A four’s movement and positioning are paramount to success, as well as pulling off on-the-fly calculations for whether you’re strong enough to go head-to-head with enemies that are usually stronger than you.

 Position five: The hard support

 These heroes are fragile, however—sometimes even more so than your typical agility carry.
-It used to be common to see hard supports holding nothing but Boots of Speed and a few stat-boosting items like Magic Wand or Bracer, but gold in Dota 2 is a lot easier to save than ever before thanks to numerous changes over recent patches to make support items cheaper.
-Pro teams have been experimenting with wave-clearing position fives and invade into incredibly dangerous enemy territory since their low net worth makes it a low-risk loss even if they fall.
+It used to be common to see hard supports holding nothing but Boots of Speed and a few stat-boosting items like Magic Wand or Bracer, but gold in Dota 2 is a lot easier to save than ever before thanks to numerous changes over recent patches making support items easier to obtain earlier.
+Pro teams have been experimenting with wave-clearing position fives and invading incredibly dangerous enemy territory since their low net worth makes it a low-risk loss even if they fall.